metageek/packos/README.md

 Unfortunately, this one currently doesn't work (it used to, before I let PackOS go fallow for 9 years...); it gives an error message:
 "can't find IRQ router.
-No IRQs will be available." -- and, without any IRQs, it can't register to talk to the virtual Ethernet card QEMU is providing, so it quits.
+No IRQs will be available."—and, without any IRQs, it can't register to talk to the virtual Ethernet card QEMU is providing, so it quits.